SamiraMHosseini/cpp17-job-running-chain-analyzer/README.md

 std::span: This C++20 feature provides a view over a contiguous sequence of objects.
 It's used in the parse_jobs function to accept a view of a vector of integers, offering more flexibility in calling the function with different kinds of contiguous containers.

-std::unordered_map: While not new in C++17, the code snippet makes extensive use of unordered maps to store and organize job data.
-It's a useful data structure for efficient lookup operations.

 std::format: This C++20 feature provides a type-safe and extensible way to format text, similar to printf.
 The code uses it to construct human-readable strings representing job summaries, e.g., std::format("{:02}:{:02}:{:02}", hrs, mins, secs).

 Class Template Argument Deduction (CTAD): This allows the compiler to deduce class template arguments from the constructor or aggregate initialization, enabling cleaner syntax.
 It is implicitly used in the code with standard containers like std::vector and std::pair.